Russia official warns West of destruction for arming Ukraine

 “Almost a year had passed since the outbreak of war,” Morawiecki said in an interview with Polish state news agency PAP published Sunday.
 “Evidence of the Russian army’s war crimes can be seen on television and on YouTube.
 What more does Germany need to open its eyes and start to act in line with the potential of the German state?”

-“Above all, Berlin should not weaken or sabotage the activities of other countries,” Morawiecki said.

-In Washington, two leading lawmakers urged the U.S. on Sunday to send some of its Abrams tanks to Ukraine, in the interest of overcoming Germany’s reluctance to share its own, more suitable Leopard 2 tanks.
+In Washington, two leading lawmakers urged the U.S. on Sunday to send some of its Abrams tanks to Ukraine in the interests of overcoming Germany’s reluctance to share its own, more suitable tanks.

 “If we announced we were giving an Abrams tank, just one, that would unleash” the flow of tanks from Germany, Rep. Michael McCaul, the Republican chairman of the House Foreign Affairs Committee, told ABC’s “This Week on Sunday.”
 “What I hear is that Germany’s waiting on us to take the lead.”

-Sen. Chris Coons, a Democrat who is on the Senate Foreign Relations Committee and considered close to President Joe Biden, also spoke up for the U.S. sending Abrams.
+Sen. Chris Coons, a Democrat who is on the Senate Foreign Relations Committee, also spoke up for the U.S. sending Abrams.

-Dmitry Medvedev, the deputy head of the Russian Security Council, said the meeting in Ramstein “left no doubt that our enemies will try to exhaust or better destroy us,” adding that “they have enough weapons” to achieve the purpose.
+Dmitry Medvedev, the deputy head of the Russian Security Council, said the U.S.-led meeting at the air base in Germany “left no doubt that our enemies will try to exhaust or better destroy us,” adding that “they have enough weapons” to achieve the purpose.

-Medvedev, a former Russian president, warned on his messaging app channel that Russia could seek to form a military alliance with foes of the United States.
-He didn’t name the nations he had in mind, but Russia has defense cooperation with Iran and Venezuela, an existing military alliance with Belarus and strong ties with North Korea..
-Since invading Ukraine, Russia also has increased both the scope and the number of its joint military drills with China.

 Ukraine is asking for more weapons as it anticipates Russia’s forces launching a new offensive in the spring.